๐Ÿ’ฐ Trip to Hawaii Cost: 2023 Travel Expense Breakdown

 Honolau Bay in Maui.

-Free Activities on the Big Island
+๐Ÿข Free Things To Do on the Big Island

 Here are all the activities I did on the Big Island that were free:

-• Kapalua Coastal Trail is a scenic easy trail with beautiful views into the ocean.
+• Kapalua Coastal Trail โ€“ This is a scenic, easy trail with beautiful ocean views.

-• Captain Cook Monument Trail is a medium-difficult trail that leads to clear and stunning snorkeling.
+• Captain Cook Monument Trail โ€“ Captain Cook is a medium-difficult trail that leads to clear and stunning snorkeling.

-• Kilauea Iki is a hike in Hawaii Volcanoes National Park where you get to walk over a solidified lava lake at the crater.
+• Kilauea Iki โ€“ This is a hike in Hawaii Volcanoes National Park.
+At the crater, you can walk over a solidified lava lake.

-• Punalu’u Black Sand Beach is a beach where I got to see some sea turtles resting.
+• Punalu’u Black Sand Beach โ€“ This beach is known to have sea turtles resting.

-• Kukio Bay is a non-crowded snorkeling spot where I saw a sea turtle swimming in the ocean.
+• Kukio Bay โ€“ Kukio Bay is a non-crowded snorkeling spot where I saw a sea turtle swimming in the ocean.

 Captain Cook leads to Kealakekua Bay.